Usaamakhan/twibbon/README.md

 ---

 **Note**: This is a frontend implementation with mock data.
-Backend integration with database, authentication, and file storage needs to be implemented for production use.
+Firebase integration with Firestore database, authentication, and storage needs to be implemented for production use.